 Janet was appointed as Hospice Administrator in May 1996, to assist the Chief Executive in raising the necessary funds to build the first purpose built adult hospice in North West Wales, which was opened by HRH The Prince of Wales in May 1999.
 Once the Hospice was operational, her responsibilities increased to managing the administration, support staff, shop co-ordinators, volunteers and facilities throughout the organisation.

-Kirsten Foster – Alexander – Quality & Education Manager
+Kirsten Foster – Alexander – Health & Safety and Governance Manager

 PRESIDENTS AND PATRONS